arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/08.security-hardening-guide/content.md

 If no certificates are provided but HTTPS is required by user configuration, self-signed certificates will be automatically generated and placed in the same known directory.

-#### Configuring WebUI brick with HTTPS and Custom Certification Authority
+#### Configuring WebUI Brick With HTTPS and Custom Certification Authority

 To provide a secure connection between the WebUI brick and the browser, you can use the **mkcert** tool.